Advance into Moravian: Summer Bridge Program

 Who Can Participate

 Advance into Moravian is open to select first-year students.
-The Office of Admission and Academic Excellence teams identify applicants who are a great fit for Moravian University and will benefit from the added support of a summer bridge program in their transition to college.
-Advance into Moravian participants will be notified of their selection along with their admission to Moravian.
+The Office of Admission, Academic Excellence, and Office of Diversity, Equity, and Inclusion teams identify applicants who are a great fit for Moravian University and will benefit from the added support of a summer bridge program in their transition to college.
+Identified students are invited to apply to participate in the Advance into Moravian program along with their admission to Moravian.

-If there are open spaces still available in the summer bridge program ahead of the program's start, students can sign up to join with the permission of the Executive Director of the Center for Academic Excellence.
+If there are open spaces still available in the summer bridge program ahead of the program's start, students can sign up to join with the permission of the Associate Director for the Center of Academic Excellence.
 You can start that process with your admission counselor.
-The Executive Director of the Center for Academic Excellence will determine in consultation with you, your family, and your admission counselor if Advance into Moravian is a good fit for you.
+The Associate Director for the Center of Academic Excellence will determine in consultation with you, your family, and your admission counselor if Advance into Moravian is a good fit for you.